Therapy in Preston with Claire Law

 Please do get in touch to discuss any accessibility needs.

-I offer a free, no-obligation initial 20-minute phone or video call consultation, so you have chance to hear my voice, and talk through what you’d like to gain from counselling.
-This gives us opportunity to decide if we can work well together.
+I offer a free, no-obligation initial 20-minute phone or video call prior to any therapy, so you have chance to ask any questions and potentially talk through what you’d like to gain from counselling.
+This gives you opportunity to decide if you’d like to book a first therapy session.

-Subsequent counselling sessions, whether online or in face-to-face Psychotherapy, are charged at £50 for an hour’s session.
+Therapy sessions are charged at £60 GBP for an hour’s session.

 I require payments for sessions to be made in advance to secure a booking.

 I also offer 90-minutes Single Session Therapy appointments.
-These sessions are charged at a one-off payment of £90 for a 90-minute session and includes a written support plan and resources to support you following the session.
+These sessions are charged at a one-off payment of £100 GBP for a 90-minute session and includes a written support plan and resources to support you following the session.

 How much do counselling sessions cost?